Veterinary Technology

 Vet Tech Information Sessions

-Join us for an information session to learn more about CCD's Vet Tech and Vet Assistant program.
+Join us for a remote information session to learn more about CCD's Vet Tech and Vet Assistant programs.

-You will learn more about the programs and application process, the profession of veterinary technology, and the examinations necessary for certification.
+You will learn more about the programs and application process, the profession of veterinary technology, and the examinations necessary for credentialing.

 Regardless of current or past experiences, you are required to observe at least two (2) separate veterinary technicians (VT), not veterinarians, for a minimum of four (4) hours each.
 Signatures and other pertinent information should be filled out on the Veterinary Technology Observation Form (PDF).
 Print the form, fill it out, and have the VT you are observing sign it.
 Once these forms are completed, please scan and upload and submit them with your online application.